-Carol Coletta is a senior fellow with The Kresge Foundation’s American Cities Practice.
+Carol Coletta is a senior fellow with The Kresge Foundation’s American Cities Program.
 She is leading a proposed $40 million collaboration of foundations, nonprofits and governments to demonstrate the ways in which a connected set of civic assets – a civic commons – can yield increased and more widely shared prosperity for cities and neighborhoods.

 She formerly was vice president of Community and National Initiatives for the John S. and James L. Knight Foundation.
 She led the two-year start-up of ArtPlace, a public-private collaboration to accelerate creative placemaking in communities across the U.S. and was president and CEO of CEOs for Cities for seven years.